 Firstly, for me the whole thing feels like it’s been put together by people who really don’t understand the concerns of the public, or the implications of what they’ve put forward on the web.
-I’ve blogged about it a few times, click here for the most recent one.
+I’ve blogged about it a few times.

 One of the things that annoys me most about the ‘opt in’ for cookies approach to the web is this:

 Secondly, look at the way they’ve implemented their solution for asking for consent?
 If that’s not ugly I don’t know what is….

 And finally (and more seriously), because the guidance is still not definitive enough to be of any real use.
 There’s still far too much “think about this” and “sliding scale that”.
 Call me cynical, but getting this wrong could result in me getting fined significant amounts of money.
 I’d rather have something more concrete and no longer have to second guess “for cookies that collect no user specific data, do this,” “for cookies that collect anonymous statistics on user behaviour, do this,” and so on.

 I’m still hoping that one day soon I wake up and Firefox, IE, Chrome and the rest of the gang are going to have formed a partnership and implemented a cross browser solution for accepting or rejecting cookies on a site by site, cookie by cookie basis.
 This is the nirvana for me.
 A consistent approach for every site will be much easier for users to stomach at least.